Paratransit Optimization with Constraint Programming: A Case Study in Savannah, Georgia: Methodology

-The objective of Model~\ref{model} is to minimize the number of unserved requests.
+The remainder of the model in Figure~\ref{fig:cp_model} is specific to the JRTPCSSP.
+The objective is to minimize the number of unserved requests.
 If any of the connected requests $R_u$ of passenger $u \in U$ fail to be served, then all requests of this passenger are penalized for a total penalty of $\lvert R_u \rvert$.
+Formally, the indicator $I_{(\activevar(i)=\false \textrm{ for any } i \in R_u)}$ in Objective~\eqref{eq:model:obj} equals $1$ if there exists at least one $i \in R_u$ with $\activevar(i)=\false$ and equals $0$ when all requests in $R_u$ are active.
 Time and capacity are modeled with two additional sets of variables: variables $\timevar(i)$ represent the time at which node $i \in V$ is served, and variables $\loadvar(i)$ represent the load of the vehicle on arrival at node $i \in V$.
-Constraints~\eqref{eq:model:progress_time} are element constraints that define how time progresses.
-Note that the special case of $i=\nextvar(i)$ for unserved requests is handled separately.
+Constraints~\eqref{eq:model:progress_time} are element constraints that define how time progresses for active nodes.
 Equation~\eqref{eq:model:time_windows} enforces the time windows, and Equation~\eqref{eq:model:start_times} states that vehicles can only start at one of the candidate times in $\mathcal{T}$.
 Furthermore, Constraints~\eqref{eq:model:duration} enforce the maximum shift length $L$ by limiting the time between leaving a starting depot and arriving at the corresponding ending depot.
 The pickup and drop-off structure is imposed by Constraints~\eqref{eq:model:pd_vehicle} and \eqref{eq:model:pd_time}.
 The former states that matching pickup and drop-off nodes are served by the same vehicle, or both remain unserved, while the latter forces the pickup to take place before the drop-off.
-The final constraints deal with vehicle capacity: element constraints~\eqref{eq:model:progress_load} define how the load of the vehicle is updated (recall that $d_i < 0$ for drop-offs), Equation~\eqref{eq:model:capacity} limits the load to the vehicle capacity $Q$, and Equation~\eqref{eq:model:load_start} defines the starting loads to be zero.
+The next three constraints deal with vehicle capacity: element constraints~\eqref{eq:model:progress_load} define how the load of the vehicle is updated (recall that $d_i < 0$ for drop-offs), Equation~\eqref{eq:model:capacity} limits the load to the vehicle capacity $Q$, and Equation~\eqref{eq:model:load_start} defines the starting loads to be zero.